In this article:

 Establishing a credit history when you don't have a credit score may sound impossible, but there are proven strategies for becoming credit visible:

-• Seek a credit-builder loan.
+- Consider a credit-builder loan.
 Available through many credit unions, these specialized loans help the credit invisible and individuals with damaged credit establish good payment records and save some money at the same time.
 Here's how they work: You borrow a small amount—typically less than $1,000—that the lender puts in a savings account you can't touch instead of turning over to you in a lump sum.
 (If you fail to make required payments, the lender can keep the loan amount.)
-When you repay the loan, the savings account is yours—and your payments will have established credit reports and ended your credit invisibility.
+When you repay the loan, the savings account is yours—and if the lender reports your account to all three credit bureaus (Experian, TransUnion and Equifax), your payments will have established credit reports and ended your credit invisibility.
 It typically takes about six to 24 months to repay a credit-builder loan.

 The disadvantages of credit invisibility are numerous, but with a little effort, it's possible to "be seen" and reap the benefits of greater access to credit.
 To keep tabs on your progress establishing your credit, create an Experian account to see your credit report and score for free, or download the Experian app.